 We will spend the first day of the trip actively.
 We plan a walk along the fortress of Oreshek, a hearty lunch in the ancient city of Russia, a tour of the ancient monastery on the banks of the river Oyat and horseback riding.
 And at the end of the day it is planned to visit a real Russian bath.

-Oreshek Fortress was built in the XIV century at the source of the Neva River from Lake Ladoga.
-The fortress got its name thanks to the Nut Island, where it appeared.
-During the Great Patriotic War, the fortress was seriously damaged: a memorial complex opened in 1985 is dedicated to the heroic defenders of the fortress.
-You can get to the island only by water: [three motor ships](https://xn-----6kcabjtaga9c5apecoci7m.xn--p1ai/) depart from the pier every 10-15 minutes.
-On weekdays the ship goes from 10:00 to 18:00 (on weekends and holidays - until 19:00).
-In October the schedule is reduced by one hour.
-The cost of round-trip crossing is 300 rubles (there are discounts for children, students and pensioners).
-Entrance to [museum](https://www.spbmuseum.ru/themuseum/museum_complex/oreshek_fortress/) is paid separately and costs 250 rubles.
+Oreshek fortress was built in the XIV century at the source of the Neva River from Lake Ladoga.
+The fort received its name thanks to Orekhovo Island, on which it appeared.
+During the Great Patriotic War the fortress was seriously damaged: the heroic defenders of the fortress are dedicated a memorial complex, opened in 1985.
+To get to the island you can only by water: [three motor ships](https://xn-----6kcabjtaga9c5apecoci7m.xn--p1ai/) depart from the pier every 10-15 minutes.
+The ship runs from 10:00 to 18:00 on weekdays (until 19:00 at weekends and on public holidays).
+In October, the schedule is shortened by an hour.
+Admission to [museum](https://www.spbmuseum.ru/themuseum/museum_complex/oreshek_fortress/) is charged separately.

 Lunch at the café ["Ancient Ladoga"](https://vk.com/drevnyayaladoga).
 This is a cozy place with a Russian stove and moderate prices.
 The name of cafe has received in honor of a city with the same name which, by estimations of scientists, is the most ancient city of Russia.